Network Advertising Initiative: History

 In May 2015, the NAI released an update to the Code of Conduct and its Guidance for NAI Members: "Use of Non-Cookie Technologies for Interest-Based Advertising Consistent with the NAI principles and Code of Conduct (Beyond Cookies Guidance)".
 In July 2015, the NAI released its Guidance for NAI Members: "Determining Whether Location is Imprecise (Imprecise Location Guidance)", which provided clarity on the types of location data that may require opt-in consent.
 In August 2015, NAI released an update to the Mobile Application Code in order to incorporate many of the changes in the 2015 Update to the NAI Code of Conduct and apply them to the mobile advertising ecosystem.

 As of January 1, 2016, NAI members engaged in cross-app advertising (CAA) are required to come into compliance with the Mobile App Code.
 Also in April 2016, NAI welcomed its 100th member, evidence of the continued appeal of the NAI's compliance program.
 In September 2016, the NAI became one of the founding members of the Coalition for Better Ads, an industry coalition developing new global standards for online advertising.

-In 2017, the most recent update to the NAI Code of Conduct was released.
+In 2017, the 2018 NAI Code of Conduct was released.
 Also released in 2017 were updates to the non-cookie technology guidance, titled Guidance for NAI Members: Use of Non-Cookie Technologies for Interest-Based Advertising, and a cross-device linking guidance in May 2017.

+In 2019, the most recent version of the NAI Code of Conduct was released.

+In 2022, the NAI released Precise Location Information Solution Provider Voluntary Enhanced Standards.

+In 2023, the NAI announced that they temporarily paused enforcement of the 2020 NAI Code of Conduct in order to draft new governing guidelines that more accurately reflect state legal requirements.